-With its thoughtful design elements, a Kennett Square kitchen becomes a domestic hub for a father and his three sons.
+With its thoughtful design elements, a Chester County kitchen becomes a domestic hub for a father and his three sons.

 In looking for a larger house for him and his three sons, Paul Hutchison knew he wanted to remain in Kennett Square, where he’s long been a resident.
 It’s also home to his business, PSX, a parking and security integration company.
 Hutchison found what he looking for in one home, immediately sold on its sprawling backyard and large pool.
 “It’s just a little oasis,” he says.